loicdescotte/loicdescotte.github.io/_posts/2022-09-29-type-classes-in-scala-3.md

 ### Instances

-We also need instances to make use this type class with concrete types.
+We also need instances to use this type class with concrete types.
 We will start to define instance to add integers and strings :

 ```scala
 given Addable[Int] with